petzi53/weblog-notes/comments/2017-09-23-my-first-comment.md

 categories: []
 tags: []
 description: ''
-draft: yes
+draft: no
 ---

 This is my first comment.

-Notice `draft` is set to true.
+But it is written from inside RStudio and not generated from the discussion form in the footer.